dylan-eustice/context-aware-rag/docs/source/guides/aiq/aiq_function.md

 ## Ingestion Function

-This is an example of the config file for using Context Aware RAG as a function/tool for ingestion:
+This is an example of the config file for using vss_ctx_rag as a function/tool for ingestion:

 ``` yaml